 1. Intel Core Systems: More computing power and less mobile.
 Microsoft Surface Pro falls under this category.
 I call it less mobile because you may need additional devices to achieve what you want – for example, a physical keyboard (Surface Pro has one built-in).
 Remember there are portable keyboards and mouse etc. input devices in the market so shouldn’t be much of a problem.

 The only difference is that the computing power would be a little less than Intel Core Systems and mobility would be a little more.
 I would say it is ideal for gaming on the go.
-Plus, light AV editing etc. can be achieved on this.
-You may still use dedicated input device such as a “pen or stylus” assuming you use some software to map architecture of buildings.
+Plus, light AV editing, etc. can be achieved on this.
+You may still use dedicated input devices such as a “pen or stylus” assuming you use some software to map the architecture of buildings.